Klosmi/html-basics/JS-basic.md

   //► (2) ['radius', 'draw']
   ```
-  *Check for the existence of propert or a methodin an obejct we is the `in` operator.*
+  *Check for the existence of propert or a methodin an object we is the `in` operator.*
   ```
   if ('radius' in circle) {
     console.log('Circle has a radius.');